By Ramiro Rodrigues

 Reflections on the PM Life,

-Categories: Best Practices, Career Help, Change Management, Communication, Communication, Complexity, Education and Training, Facilitation, Human Aspects of PM, Human Resources, Leadership, Leadership, Lessons Learned, Lessons Learned, Mentoring, New to Project Management, PMOs, Portfolio Management, Program Management, Project Delivery, Project Failure, Project Planning, Project Requirements, Reflections on the PM Life, Roundtable, Stakeholder, Strategy, Talent Management, Teams, Tools
+Categories: Agile, Benefits Realization, Best Practices, Career Help, Change Management, Communication, Complexity, Education and Training, Ethics, Facilitation, Generational PM, Human Aspects of PM, Human Resources, Innovation, Leadership, Lessons Learned, Mentoring, New to Project Management, PM Think About It, PMI, PMI Pulse of the Profession, PMOs, Portfolio Management, Program Management, Project Delivery, Project Failure, Project Planning, Reflections on the PM Life, Roundtable, Stakeholder, Strategy, Talent Management, Teams

 By Peter Tarhanidis

 Whenever I’m in a leadership role I try to be sensitive to the level of influence I gain, retain and lose.
 Influence is a precious commodity for a leader.
 And it can be disastrous if you lose your team or if tensions arise that reduce one’s effectiveness to achieve a goal.

 I recall one of my client assignments where the goal was to ensure a successful integration of a complex merger and acquisition.
 The team had slipped on dates, missed key meetings and there were no formalized milestones.

 I set up casual meetings to discuss with each member what would motivate them to participate.
 One clear signal was that management had changed the acquisition date several times.
 This disengaged the team due to false starts that took time away from other priorities.